kevinwuhoo/partychat-lols/README.md

 1. Create a gmail account dedicated to this bot.
 2. Invite the bot to the partychat.
 3. Log onto the gmail account and accept partychat invitation.
-4. Configure the software with the username/password of the gmail account as well, name of the partychat room, and credentials to the MongoHQ database.
+4. Configure the software with the username/password of the gmail account, name of the partychat room, and credentials to the MongoHQ database.
 5. Start the logger script.
-6. Push the site to heroku.
+6. Create and push the site to heroku.
 7. Have some lols.

 Todo